 Raced by Ford Dearborn engineers from 1967-75 in SCCA A/S Regional-National level.
 Also rally events including the Press on Regardless Rally and an FIA Canadian winter stage rally.
-Drivers Larry Beaupre (owner), Bill Clawson and Don Lacombe.
-All FoMoCo employees.
-No known Trans-Am race history.
+Drivers were FoMoCo Dearborn engineers Larry Beaupre (owner), Bill Clawson and Don Lacombe, also a FoMoCo employee.

 Recent Competition History

 2017: One test day at SVRA Indianapolis Motor Speedway.
 One race weekend at SVRA VIR Gold Cup with a 2nd place in class finish.
 Pocono Raceway with Classic Racing Times for an exhibition event on the tri oval and road course.

 Click on the links below.
 Use your browser's BACK button to return.